-1. Move the keyswitch from the on/off two times within 3 seconds.

-A flashing YELLOW lamp indicates a 3-digit code for the engine.
+- Move the keyswitch from the on/off two times within 3 seconds. - 2.
+The shutdown warning lamp will flash once. - 3.
+A flashing YELLOW lamp indicates a 3-digit diagnostic code for the engine.
 The sequence of flashes represents the system diagnostic message.
 Count the first sequence of flashes in order to determine the first digit of the flash code.
 After a two second pause, the second sequence of flashes will identify the second digit of the flash code.
-After the second pause, the third sequence of flashes will identify the flash code.
+After the second pause, the third sequence of flashes will identify the flash code. - 4.
+After the diagnostic codes have been displayed, the shutdown lamp will flash twice and the indicator lamp will start to flash the logged diagnostic codes. - After the logged diagnostic codes have been displayed, the shutdown lamp will flash three times in order to indication that the code sequences have finished.